VariantSync/patching-with-matching-eval/src/main/python/README.md

 Setup the environment and download dependencies with `poetry install`.

-Then, activate the environment with `petry shell`.
+Then, activate the environment with `poetry shell`.